nextras/orm/docs/entity.md

 ## Entity

 Entity is a data crate which, basically, contains data for one table row.
 Each entity has to implement `Nextras\Orm\Entity\IEntity` interface.
-Orm has predefined class `Nextras\Orm\Entity\Entity`, which implements the interface and provides other useful features.
+Orm contains predefined `Nextras\Orm\Entity\Entity` class; it implements the interface and provides other useful features.

 Data is accessible through properties.
 You have to annotate all properties that should be available.
 Properties are defined by Phpdoc annotations.
 Let's start with a basic entity: